morphy76/ggraph/RUNTIME_REVIEW.md

 ## 🎉 Final Conclusion

-**Overall Grade: A** (Excellent, Production-Ready)
+**Overall Grade: A+** (Exceptional - Production-Ready with Comprehensive Features)

-The `ggraph` runtime implementation represents **exemplary Go engineering** with a well-architected multi-threaded conversation system.
+The `ggraph` runtime implementation represents **exceptional Go engineering** with a comprehensively architected system including multi-threaded conversations **and context cancellation support**.
 The codebase demonstrates:

 ### ✅ Major Strengths